huggingface/transformers/docs/source/en/chat_templating.md

 of text (as is the case with a standard language model), the model instead continues a conversation that consists of one or more **messages**, each of which includes a **role** as well as message text.

+Most commonly, these roles are "user" for messages sent by the user, and "assistant" for messages sent by the model.
+Some models also support a "system" role.
+System messages are usually sent at the beginning of the conversation and include directives about how the model should behave in the subsequent chat.

 All language models, including models fine-tuned for chat, operate on linear sequences of tokens and do not intrinsically have special handling for roles.
 This means that role information is usually injected by adding control tokens between messages, to indicate both the message boundary and the relevant roles.